tmravic/Stopwatch/README.md

 # Stopwatch
-This is a stopwatch program which can input a time and countdown, pause, and reset its time.
+This is a stopwatch program which handles input and can do the following tasks.
-Use these buttons to increment time:
+・Take in a time
+・Countdown
+・Pause
+・Reset its time

+Time can be incremented in intervals of:
 ・ 1 minute
 ・ 10 seconds
-・ 1 seconds
+・ 1 second

-Use these buttons to control the time flow:
+Program can be controlled with the following buttons:
 ・ Start
 ・ Stop *
 ・ Reset

 * This pauses the the stopwatch.